antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Project System simplifications

-We further simplified the csproj by removing some unnecessary elements that were confusing to user and wherever possible we now derive them implicitly.
+We further simplified the .csproj project file by removing some unnecessary elements that were confusing to users and wherever possible we now derive them implicitly.
 Simplification trickles down to Solution Explorer view as well.
-Nodes in Solution Explorer are now neatly organized into categories within the Dependencies node, like NuGet, P2P references, SDK etc.
+Nodes in Solution Explorer are now neatly organized into categories within the Dependencies node, like NuGet, project-to-project references, SDK, etc.

 ![Project system simplification](proj_system_simplification.png)

-Another enhancement made to the .NET Core project system is that, it is now more efficient when it comes to build – if nothing changed and project appears to be update since last build, then it won’t waste build cycles.
+Another enhancement made to the .NET Core project system is that it is now more efficient when it comes to builds.
+If nothing changed and the project appears to be up to date since the last build, then it won’t waste build cycles.

 ## Platform Support